xuetingandyang/React-study-notes/07-deep-dive-into-components.md

 ### Rendering and Updates

-- Updating in React happen from **top to bottom**, and only if the state or props change.
+- Updating in React happens from **top to bottom**, and only if the state or props change.
-- Since update is done top to bottom, we can put `shouldComponentUpdate` as high as possible in the tree in a container.
+- Since update is done top to bottom, we can put `shouldComponentUpdate` **as high as possible** in the tree in a container.
 - This way the child elements won't update if there's not change.

 ![alt text](img/rendering-and-update.png "Rendering and update: container and components tree")

 React automatically optimizes this updating process by not hitting the real DOM all the time.

 There's a big difference between the `render()` method being called and the real DOM being changed.

 ### How does React update the real DOM?